lenincuadra/Blog/Creation Process - Documentation/Creation-Process.md

 8. date_Nov-28-Thu-2024 - Creating more variables.
    Today is being ruff with tutorials about Sass, most are out of date and everyone use a different compiler make it the videos too much different to each other.
 9. date_Nov-30-Sat-2024 - Struggling with how to learn Scss, is kinda complex to find a process to learn scss.
+10. date_Dec-01-Sun-2024 - Going "Rollback" with the Scss learning, I cannot handle it due to so many different config.
+I'm now doing it on CSS and after have the whole UI built it I'll try again with scss.

+- Today was a lot of refactoring and at learned how to use Queries to make grid responsives

 - Colors variables are done
 - Naming convention is updated.